On approximations of Feynman path integrals: 3.1 The constant case

-is, for fixed $t$, $y_{0}$ and $y_{1}$, a function of the form $k\mapsto h_{s}(k)$, where $s\in\o$ is a parameter of which $h_{s}$ depends.
+where $x_{0}=y_{0}$ and $x_{n^{*}(k)}=y_{1}$.
 However, the reason why this holds (see below) is the very simple nature of this case i.e. the approximations are 'too good'.
 However, I do not see any reason why this could not happen in other cases as well (but the reason must be more complicated), thus I ask:

 {\bf Question 2}.
-Does something like (7) give the propagator in some cases other than the free particle?
+Does something like (12) give the propagator in some cases other than the free particle?

-Before looking how to prove this formula (7), we make one comment on it and (6): When one compares our integration and normalizing constants to the Lebesgue case from Subsection 1.1, it look clear to me that in the Lebesgue integration case one can not get away with just by using finite normalizations, either infinite or infinitesimal normalization is needed - or a miracle.

-One way of seeing (7) is the following: In [HH1] we showed that the propagator $K(y_{0},y_{1},t)$ is
+One way of seeing (12) is the following: In [HH1] we showed that the propagator $K(y_{0},y_{1},t)$ is

 (again here $2$ is $th/m$ and one can see this also simply from Lemma 1 and the paragraph just before it, in fact, one could replace this limit by 'large enough $k$', since $y_{0}$ and $y_{1}$ are assumed to be rational numbers, but this would be unreasonable in cases other than this free particle case).
-Also in this free particle case, $K^{t}_{k}=L^{t}_{k-\d}$ and we get
+But the same is true for $L^{s}_{2}(\R )$ and thus one can replace $N_{k}$ by $N^{d}_{k}$ and $K^{t}_{k}$ by $K^{t}_{N^{d}_{k}}$ (assuming $\d (k)=s$) in this free particle case and get the propagator $K^{s}(y_{0},y_{1},t)$ in $L^{s}_{2}(\R )$.
+Above we sow that